 Rev. Joel Mackey

-Link to Linda Spencer’s document on Fund Accounting: Linda's Hillside Accounting Notes.docx
+Linda's Hillside Accounting Notes.docx

 Appendix 6b.
 Case Study: Primera Iglesia Presbiteriana Hispana & High Street Presbyterian

 T-CARE (Truth Commission Assessing Race and Equity) - September 2023

 Rick Leong

 Preamble: This case study is based on the research completed by one member of T-CARE (Rick Leong).
 It was based on the written record; not on extensive interviews or focus groups.
 It should not be taken as a comprehensive report of the issue but as a beginning of a conversation process.
 These events created, exacerbated, and stirred up deep emotion, much of which is still felt and carried by the people who participated or witnessed them.
 Our presbytery still needs to reckon with these events.
 We recommend the Reparations and Community Healing Commission engage with these events by holding a Truth and Reconciliation Process.